AshtonKem/Resume/resume.typ

 #resume-item[
   People Management

-  - Increased head count by 40\% in a tight labor market.
+  - Increased head count by 40\% in a competitive labor market.
   - Maintained the lowest attrition rate in the department through the merger with Disney.
   - Trained three individual contributors to transition to the management track.
   - Mentored three software engineers into senior level positions on the IC track.